-- Seminar presentations on the readings (20% four presentations)
+- Seminar presentations on the readings (20% quantity of presentations is related to the number of students)

-- Two essays (20% each = 40%).
+- Assignments (40%).

 - Research proposal (40%).

 Seminar presentations: will be graded on the quality of the content and verbal presentation - please do not read from your notes.
 You can include illustrations, maps, graphics, cartoons, etc. An electronic copy of your seminar presentation must be emailed to the lecturer the night before the seminar.
 Use Microsoft PowerPoint for your class presentation.
 At least two students will present in each seminar.
 You need to prepare the presentation together by engaging in a critical debate.